Simon Gibbons (priest): Architecture

 Gibbons may have visited Cambridge during his visits to England.
 The churches that he subsequently built in Canada reflect the style of the Cambridge Camden Society.
 His churches were designed in a simple style, reminiscent of medieval European churches but using wood rather than stone.
 A distinctive feature of his churches, is the use of Rhenish helm, or Rhineland helmet, bell towers.

 Death and legacy

 Gibbons died on December 14, 1896, in Parrsboro, where he was buried.
 The Canadian Calendar of Holy Persons of the Anglican Church of Canada remembers Gibbons on the anniversary of his death, December 14.
-An inukshuk was recently raised to honour the missionary on the Diligent River where he worked in his final years.
+In 2013, an inukshuk was raised to honour the missionary on the Diligent River where he worked in his final years.